 Hi everyone and welcome to MathSux!
-In this post we are going to be constructing a perpendicular bisector, a line that cuts a line segment in half and creates four 90º angles.
-It’s a super fast and super simple construction!
-If you’re looking for more constructions, don’t forget to check more out here.
+In this post we are going to be constructing a perpendicular bisector by using a compass and stright edge.
+A perpendicular bisector, (also known as a segment bisector), is a line that cuts a line segment in half and creates four 90º angles.
+It is a super fast and super simple construction!
+We’ll also go over the Perpendicular Bisector Theorem we can infer from our original construction.
+If you’re looking for more geometric constructions, don’t forget to check more out here.
 Thanks so much for stopping by and happy calculating! 🙂

-What is the Perpendicular Bisector of a line ?
+What is the Perpendicular Bisector of a line segment?

-- Cut’s our line AB in half at its midpoint, creating two equal halves.
+- A perpendicular bisector slices our line segment AB (or any line segment) in half at its midpoint, creating two equal halves.

-- This will also create four 90º angles about the line.
+- This will also create a 90º angle ( or right angle) about the line.

 What is happening in this GIF?